 There is a two-week grace period in student parking lots only at the beginning of the fall and spring semesters.
 There is a one-week grace period in student parking lots only at the beginning of the summer session.
 The grace period does not apply to staff lots, handicap parking and other restricted parking areas.

 Visitors to the Skyline College campus may park in Visitor Lot D or Visitor Lot M. These visitor lots are payby-space meter parking.
 After parking the vehicle, the visitor notes the number of the parking space, enters the number into the meter, and deposits coin or currency.
 The receipt from a visitor parking permit machine does not have to be displayed in the vehicle.
 Visitor parking permits are valid ONLY in the respective visitor parking lot in which they are purchased.
 Daily permits, Staff/Faculty permits, and Student permits are not valid in visitor parking lots.

 Visitors may also park in student lots if they have purchased a daily parking permit.
 For the location of daily parking permit machines, please refer to the campus map.

 Disabled Student Parking

 Physically disabled students who drive vehicles to campus must have a state-issued DMV placard.
 This placard allows parking in designated disabled parking spaces on campus.
 Students must also purchase a student parking permit issued through Skyline College.
+Anyone including students with a valid DMV Disabled Person Placard does NOT need any other permit.
 Disabled parking is available in student and staff lots.
-Transportation from student lots to campus may be arranged through the Disability Resource Center (DRC) at (650) 738-4280.
+Transportation from student lots to campus may be arranged through the Educational Access Center (EAC) at (650) 738-4280.